 Please note that this challenge has now finished – thank you to everyone who took part and donated.
-If you would like to donate towards the challenge, you can do so here.
+If you would like to donate to GCT, you can do so here.

 The Galapagos-Cocos Swimway is a vital migration highway that follows the Cocos Ridge connecting the Galapagos Islands, Ecuador with Cocos island, Costa Rica.
 Galapagos Conservation Trust has been supporting the creation of the proposed Galapagos-Cocos Swimway protected area since 2018 by helping our science partners gather important evidence needed to drive forward the creation of this 240,000 km2 route, which is critical for conserving endangered Galapagos marine species.